muthhus/narchy/README.md

 yet support each other when evaluating truth value.

-NARchy avoids separate Parallel and Sequential term operator variations of Conjunctions, Equivalences, and Implications by using unified continuous-time Conjunction, Implication and Equivalence operators, sharing all derivation rules with their eternal-time root types.
-This reduces the number of derivation rules necessary and smooths some discontinuities and edge cases that multiple temporal and non-temporal operator types necessitated.
+NARchy avoids separate Parallel and Sequential term operator variations of Conjunctions, Equivalences, and Implications by using unified ONLY continuous-time Conjunction and Implication operators, sharing derivation rules where possibly with their eternal-time analogs.
+ Equivalence, having been removed, forces reliance on the existence of bidirectional pairs of implication beliefs that would have constructed them -- however they, by themselves, more accurately reflect an input temporal model without the obscuration, distortion, and possible contradiction caused by the involvement and maintenance of partially redundant, and separate Equivalence beliefs.
+ These simplifications are also expected to reduce the overall computation necessarily applied in derivation (ie. less rules) and generally 'smooths' certain discontinuities and edge cases caused by different temporal and non-temporal operator types, with or without negation and variable introduction or substitution.

+ Please create an Issue with any contradictory evidence against these claims.

 ### Temporal Belief Tables w/ Microsphere Revection
 In order to fully utilize this added temporal expressiveness, temporal belief tables were